Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Methodology

 \subsection{Sample (Pulse) Definition}

 The purpose of this study is to relate the emission properties between pulses within a burst.
-We therefore only consider bursts which have multiple distinguishable pulses.
+We therefore only consider bursts that have multiple distinguishable pulses.
 One of the properties that we will relate is the spectral evolution during the individual pulses.
-Hence, in order to include a pulse in the study it needs to have at least 4 time bins with $S$ $\geq$20 ($N_{(\rm S \geq20)} \geq 4$).
-This allows to determine the spectral evolution and the correlation between spectral parameters.
+Hence, in order to include a pulse in the study, it needs to have at least four time bins with $S$ $\geq$20 ($N_{(\rm S \geq20)} \geq 4$).
+This allows one to determine the spectral evolution and the correlation between spectral parameters.
 Our final selection criterion is, therefore, that the burst should have at least two such pulses.
 This criterion strongly reduces the sample size.
-However, the pulses that pass the criterion will provide well determined spectra and evolution characteristics.
+However, the pulses that pass the criterion will provide well-determined spectra and evolution characteristics.
 This final selection yields a sample of 39 bursts.
-From these we obtain 117 pulses and 1228 time-resolved spectra, of which 103 pulses have $N_{(\rm S \geq20)} \geq 4$), consisting of 944 spectra.
+From these, we obtain 117 pulses and 1228 time-resolved spectra, of which 103 pulses have $N_{(\rm S \geq20)} \geq 4$), consisting of 944 spectra.

-The properties of our sample are summarized in Table \ref{table:global}, and includes {\it Fermi}-GBM ID (Column 1), redshift (Column 2), observed duration $t_{90}$ (Column 3), together with the used detectors (Column 4), and the selected source and background intervals (Columns, 5 and 6), the number of total (Column 7) and the used ($S \geq$20, bracket in Column 7) BBlocks time bins, and the number of total (Column 8) and the used (bracket in Column 8) pulses for each burst.
-The detector in bracket is the brightest one, used for the BBlocks and background determinations.
+The properties of our sample are summarized in Table \ref{table:global}, and includes the {\it Fermi}-GBM ID (column 1), redshift (column 2), and observed duration $t_{90}$ (column 3), together with the used detectors (column 4), and the selected source and background intervals (columns, 5 and 6), the number of total (column 7) and the used ($S \geq$20, parentheses in column 7) BBlock time bins, and the number of total (column 8) and the used (parentheses in column 8) pulses for each burst.
+The detector in parentheses is the brightest one, used for the BBlocks and background determinations.

 Inevitably, there will be some overlap between many of the pulses.
-During such periods, emission from both pulses will be present and the observed spectrum will be superposition of two spectra.
+During such periods, emission from both pulses will be present, and the observed spectrum will be a superposition of two spectra.
 Depending on their mutual strengths, a fit with a single spectral component might give misleading results.
-We therefore group the pulses in the 39 bursts into three sub-samples.
+We therefore group the pulses in the 39 bursts into three subsamples.